 The Code contains concrete rules of behaviour, so that the principles contained therein form a practical guide for corporate operations.

-For that purpose, the Code of Ethics has been translated into 21 languages.
+For that purpose, the Code of Ethics has been translated into 21 languages (english, french, german, russian, vietnamese, chinese, dutch, hungarian, turkish, slovenian, spanish, kazakh, greek, portuguese, flemish, slovak, arabic, polish, romanian, indonesian and czech).
 It has been distributed widely and is explained through a range of initiatives, including special training courses.
 The Code represents an essential general principle of Model 231 of which it is an integral part, as well as a key element of the anti-corruption framework: the synergies between the Code of Ethics and the Model 231 are underlined by the assignment to the Eni Watch Structure – established by Model 231 – of the function of Guarantor of the Code of Ethics, with the duty of promoting and verifying its implementation.

 The Guarantor of the Code of Ethics presents a report every six months on the implementation of the Code and any updating need to the Control and Risk Committee, to the Board of Statutory Auditors and to the Chairman and Chief Executive Officer (“CEO”) of Eni, who in turn report to the Board.

-The Code of Ethics applies to all direct or indirect subsidiaries, both in Italy and abroad.
-Each subsidiary assigns the function of Guarantor of the Code of Ethics to its own Watch Structure.
+The Code of Ethics applies to all direct or indirect subsidiaries and to suppliers, both in Italy and abroad.